yairm210/Unciv/docs/Modders/Creating-a-UI-skin.md

 We use so called 9.png (or Ninepatch) files for every skin image because UI elements need a way to be resized based on game window size and resolution.
 Ninepatch files can be created manually by adding black pixels around your custom images in a specific manner or by using [Android Studio's Draw 9-patch tool](https://developer.android.com/studio/write/draw9patch) or [this tool by romannurik](https://romannurik.github.io/AndroidAssetStudio/nine-patches.html) for example.
 You may also check if your favorite image creation tool supports nine patches itself to generate them more easily.

-Every skin image needs to be **gray scale** since colors are applied later in game.
-The color for the image can be modified using the [skinConfig](Creating-a-UI-skin.md#tint).
+A skin image can either be gray scale and later be colored in game by modifying the `tint` in the [skinConfig](Creating-a-UI-skin.md#tint) or be colored directly in the image.
+When coloring the image directly it is important to set the tint of the UI element to white.
 Please note that tileable ninepatches and ninepatches with multiple stretch areas are not supported because of technical restrictions by libgdx.

 There are 6 basic shapes which can be placed inside the `Images/Skins/MyCoolSkinExample` folder:
  - checkbox